Mountains to Sound Greenway

 Extending from the Seattle waterfront to Ellensburg, the Mountains to Sound Greenway is an outdoor paradise with 1,600 miles of trails, the stunning Cascade Crest, excellent whitewater runs, backcountry skiing and snowshoeing, rock climbing routes, and mountain biking.

-A coalition of outdoor recreation groups in Washington, including the Greenway Trust, The Mountaineers, Access Fund, American Whitewater, Evergreen Mountain Bike Alliance, and Washington Trails Association is working together to encourage people who love the outdoors to protect and enhance this fantastic outdoor resource.
+A coalition of outdoor recreation groups in Washington, including the Greenway Trust, The Mountaineers, Access Fund, American Whitewater, Evergreen Mountain Bike Alliance, and Washington Trails Association worked together to encourage people who love the outdoors to protect and enhance this fantastic outdoor resource by designating it a National Heritage Area.

 What is a National Heritage Area?